-Most people want to help each other, understand each other, make others feel happier.
+Most people want to help each other, understand each other, and make others feel happier.
 A narcissist wants to win at all costs.

 Narcissistic people triangulate.
 They want to pull everyone they can onto their side, including friends, family, police, judges etc., as they will feel under criticism and believe you’ve turned against them when you try to take control back of your own life.

-It’s even more hurtful when those who don’t understand trauma bond don’t understand why you don’t leave, why most often those who’ve been through it will tell you to get out safely, yet will also stand by you when you stay or go back, as they understand trauma bonding is hard, leaving is hard, staying out is hard, they also understand that when you do finally make a choice to get out and stay out, you’ll need someone.
+It’s even more hurtful when those who don’t understand the trauma bond don’t understand why you don’t leave, why most often those who’ve been through it will tell you to get out safely yet will also stand by you when you stay or go back, as they understand trauma bonding is hard, leaving is hard, staying out is hard, they also understand that when you do finally make a choice to get out and stay out, you’ll need someone.

 Don’t if they’re not willing to listen or learn, stop talking and leave them to it.
 With society, there is most likely a percentage that just doesn’t care, a percentage that just wants the gossip, a percentage that is glad it’s you and not them, and then those who care and want to help.